ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 For security, we used JWT tokens for player authentication, ensuring secure and stateless communication between the client and server.

+## Architecture of a Multiplayer Game Backend:

+Client-Server Model: The client (game app) communicates with the server (backend) for operations like player registration, authentication, game state synchronization, and matchmaking.
+The server is responsible for managing game logic, player connections, and real-time communication.
+Microservices Architecture: .NET Core supports building modular systems where game functionalities like matchmaking, leaderboards, and player stats are managed in separate services.
+This architecture enhances scalability and maintainability.

 #### 1).
 CORS (Cross Origin Resource Sharing)

 - Cross-Origin Resource Sharing (CORS) is a security feature that allows or restricts web applications running at one domain to make requests for resources from a different domain.